 Cultivating Hope for Tomorrow

-IOCC has worked in the Holy Land, including Jerusalem, the West Bank, and Gaza, since 1997.
-Collaborating with local Orthodox Church and ACT Alliance partners, as well as with hospitals, schools, and other community groups, we work to improve residents’ quality of life.
+IOCC has worked in the Holy Land since 1997, collaborating with local Orthodox Church and ACT Alliance partners, as well as with hospitals, schools, and other community groups, to improve residents’ quality of life.
 Through the years, assistance has addressed various needs across sectors.

 Agriculture has traditionally played an important economic and cultural role in the region.
-Through IOCC, more than 1,410 households (about 11,000 family members) in Gaza receive agricultural supplies and training to grow family gardens, or livestock training to provide food and marketable produce and farm products.
+Through IOCC, more than 1,410 households (approximately 11,000 family members) in Gaza have received agricultural supplies and training for kitchen gardens or greenhouses, or livestock training to provide food and marketable farm products.

 IOCC has directly supported projects benefiting more than 75 women-headed households.
 These families rely on agriculture for sustenance, so the projects trained women in farming and marketing.
 With these new skills—and with specialized equipment, such as solar-powered herb dryers—the women grow their harvests and income, improving quality of life for themselves and their children.

 Water is crucial for both basic good health and successful farming, especially in an arid climate.
 IOCC furnishes water catchments that collect rainwater, as well as tanks for drinking water, providing infrastructure that serves farmers and their neighbors.

 Through a wide network of community-based organizations, IOCC offers recreational activities for children and teens that support their social and academic development.